BFM Times

 They then used an unrevoked allowlist permission for another key.
 This combination secured the 5-of-9 majority that was needed to drain the bridge and more than half a billion dollars went down the drain.

-In this case, technical security was solid but human vulnerability created the breach.
+In this case, technical Security Breaches was solid but human vulnerability created the breach.

 Economic Exploits